 Being engaged is both a wonderful and stressful time.
 Basking in the glow of being ridiculously in love combined with having to actually find a way to celebrate that love (and “celebrate” means lots of compromises, problems, family issues, drama, and loads of other things) can be daunting.
 However, getting the venue determined and settled as soon as possible can definitely help make the rest of the planning easier.
 The venue not only serves as the perfect backdrop for your special day, but it can also help determine wedding dress style, bridesmaid attire, favors, colors — it all falls in line.
+Make sure you choose the right teal table runner for the event and other decorations on point to surprise the guests.

 So, when should you book your perfect venue?
 As soon as possible, said David Tutera, wedding planner and star of CELEBrations on WE TV.